Onager: Distribution and habitat

-The onagers' favored habitats consist of desert plains, semideserts, oases, arid grasslands, savannahs, shrublands, steppes, mountainous steppes, and mountain ranges.
+The onagers' favoured habitats consist of desert plains, semideserts, oases, arid grasslands, savannahs, shrublands, steppes, mountainous steppes, and mountain ranges.
 The Turkmenian kulan and Mongolian wild asses are known to live in hot and colder deserts.
 The IUCN estimates about 28,000 mature individuals in total remain in the wild.

 During the late Pleistocene era around 40,000 years ago, the Asiatic wild ass ranged widely across Europe and in southwestern to northeastern Asia.
-The onager has been regionally extinct in Palestine, Saudi Arabia, Iraq, Jordan, Syria, and southern regions of Siberia.
+It is also known from Middle Pleistocene fossils from the Nefud Desert of Saudi Arabia.
+The onager is regionally extinct in Israel, Saudi Arabia, Iraq, Jordan, Syria, and southern regions of Siberia.

 The Mongolian wild ass lives in deserts, mountains, and grasslands of Mongolia and Inner Mongolian region of northern China.
 A few live in northern Xinjiang region of northwestern China, most of which live mainly in Kalamaili Nature Reserve.
 It is the most common subspecies, but its populations have drastically decreased to a few thousand due to years of poaching and habitat loss in East Asia.
 The Gobi Desert is the onager's main stronghold.
 It is regionally extinct in eastern Kazakhstan, southern Siberia, and the Manchurian region of China.

-The Indian wild ass was once found throughout the arid parts and desert steppes of northwest India and Pakistan, but about 4,500 of them are found in a few very hot wildlife sanctuaries of Gujarat.
+The Indian wild ass was once found throughout the arid parts and desert steppes of northwest India and Pakistan; about 4,500 remain, found in a few very hot wildlife sanctuaries in Gujarat.
 The Persian onager is found in two subpopulations in southern and northern Iran.
 The larger population is found at Khar Turan National Park.
-However, it is extirpated from Afghanistan.
-The Turkmenian kulan used to be widespread in central to north Asia.
-However, it is now found in Turkmenistan and has been reintroduced in southern Kazakhstan and Uzbekistan.
+However, it is extinct in Afghanistan.
+The Turkmenian kulan used to be widespread in central to north Asia; it is now found in Turkmenistan, and has been reintroduced in southern Kazakhstan and Uzbekistan.

-Biology and behavior
+Biology and behaviour

 Asiatic wild asses are mostly active at dawn and dusk, even during the intense heat.